-- Several rods for high-alloy steels, for example, rods for stainless steel.
+- Rods for high-alloy steel, for example, stainless steel.

 - Rods for nonferrous metals.

-Arc strikes are considered a welding defect when welding hardenable metals because they can result in cracking.
+Arc strikes are considered a defect when welding hardenable metals because they can result in cracking.

-Furthermore, a VRD that activates immediately after you stop the arc makes tack welding very troublesome or even impossible.
+Furthermore, a VRD that drops the voltage immediately after you stop the arc makes tack welding very troublesome or even impossible.

-For these reasons, many welders avoid using a VRD or deactivate it, even illegally, if it is embedded.
+For these reasons, many welders avoid using a VRD or deactivating it, even illegally.